 The benzodiazepines are a huge player in the treatment of the anxiety disorders.
 In fact, alprazolam (Xanax) is annually one of the top twenty-five most prescribed drugs in the US.

-Just as we did with the antidepressants, it’s time to get started on a benzodiazepine need-to-know series.
-We’ll handle our business in three parts.
+Just as we did with the antidepressants, it’s time to get started on a benzodiazepine need to know series.
+We’ll take care of business in three parts.

 What are benzodiazepines?